-Madrid is a city that never sleeps so for the weekend on your get away from it all day trip, think Segovia.
+Madrid is a city that never sleeps, so think Segovia for the weekend on your get away from it all-day trip.

-Segovia is a province that is about 68 km from Madrid, and you can get to Segovia on the bus or a train in approximately an hour.
+Segovia is a town about 68 km from Madrid.
+You can get to Segovia on the bus or a train in approximately an hour.

-There are so many historic sites to see in Segovia that a day trip might just be too short to take them all in.
+There are so many historical sites to see in Segovia that a day trip might be too short for taking them all in.

 Castillo de Alcazar

-Let us start with the Castillo de Alcazar.
+Let us start with the Castillo de Alcazar (photo shown above).
 The castle was originally built as a fortress, has been used as a royal palace, a state prison, a royal artillery college and has been in use as a military academy since then.

 Aqueduct of Segovia

-Next on our list of sites to see is the Aqueduct of Segovia also known as Acueducto de Segovia, a Roman aqueduct bridge.
-This aqueduct once transported water from the Rio Frio river situated in the mountains, about 17 kms from the city of La Acebeda.
+Next on our list of sites is the Aqueduct of Segovia, also known as Acueducto de Segovia, a Roman aqueduct bridge.
+This aqueduct once transported water from the Rio Frio river situated in the mountains, about 17 km from La Acebeda.

-Another place that you can visit in Segovia is the Segovia Cathedral, a cathedral that was built between 1525 – 1577 in the late Gothic style.
+Another place that you can visit in Segovia is the Segovia Cathedral, a cathedral built between 1525 – 1577 in the late Gothic style.
 This cathedral was dedicated to the Virgin Mary back in the 16th century.
-The cathedral is in Plaza Mayor, a main square with the same name as the one in Madrid.
+The cathedral is in Plaza Mayor, the main square with the same name as the one in Madrid.

 Granja de San Ildefonso

-The palace was purchased by the monks back in 1719 under King Philip V who was the first Spanish king from the French Bourbon dynasty.
+Monks purchased the palace back in 1719 under King Philip V, the first Spanish king from the French Bourbon dynasty.

-Around the palace garden, one will find the French Formal Gardens, also known as the Fame Fountain.
-Taking a stroll, enjoying the beautiful Greek deities in this garden makes for a relaxing trip Segovia.
+Around the palace garden, you can see the French Formal Gardens and the Fame Fountain.
+Taking a stroll enjoying the beautiful Greek deities in this garden makes Segovia a relaxing trip.

-Segovia is known to most for its Cinderella like palaces and its Roman aqueduct.
-To food lovers around the world, it is also the best place to try these 3 regional specialties.
+Segovia is known to most for its Cinderella-like palaces and its Roman aqueduct.
+But, to food lovers worldwide, it is also the best place to try these three regional specialities.

-Along a similar vein to cochinillo is its famous counterpart, lechazo asado.
-Or more commonly known as leg of lamb.
-The leg itself is cooked in a wood-fired clay oven (most typically) for around three and a half hours.
-This ensures that the meat is extremely delicate, tender and that it slides off the bone.
-Again, to preserve the flavour, the lamb is usually served without condiments or side dishes.
+Along a similar vein to “cochinillo” is its famous counterpart, “lechazo asado”, more commonly known as a leg of lamb.
+The leg is cooked in a wood-fired clay oven (most typically) for around three and a half hours.
+This ensures that the meat is exceptionally delicate and tender and slides off the bone.
+Again, the lamb is usually served without condiments or side dishes to preserve the flavour.

 These beans are famous throughout the Segovia region, hailing from a small town outside of the provincial capital, La Granja.
 They are large, white and are often served in “menus de degustación” (taster menus) throughout Segovia.
-The beans themselves are often incorporated into stews or vegetable dishes.
-The sauce which accompanies them is what is known as a “sofrito”, which is essentially tomatoes, onions, carrots and paprika fried together over a low heat.
+In addition, the beans themselves are often incorporated into stews or vegetable dishes.
+The sauce that accompanies them is known as a “sofrito”, which is essentially tomatoes, onions, carrots, and paprika fried together over low heat.

-Eating in Segovia is a hearty affair, complete with big portions of extremely filling food.
-However, like in anything else, you got to strike the balance.
+Eating in Segovia is a hearty affair, complete with significant portions of incredibly filling food.
+However, like in anything else, you got to strike a balance.
 Did you enjoy Segovia?
-I hope you did because now that your batteries are re-charged, it is back to Madrid in preparation for our Monday’s TEFL job.
+I hope you did because now that your batteries are re-charged, it is back to Madrid refreshed and ready for Monday’s TEFL job.